Adewole “Ade” Adamson, MD, MPP

 Dr. Adamson earned his medical degree with honors from Harvard Medical School.
 He completed an internship in internal medicine at Mount Sinai Hospital and a residency in dermatology at The University of Texas Southwestern Medical Center, where he was recognized with awards for his professionalism, leadership, and community service work.
 While in medical school he spent a year conducting basic science research in immunology at the National Institutes of Health and later earned his master’s in public policy from Harvard Kennedy School, where he was a Zuckerman fellow in the Center for Public Leadership.

 Dr. Adamson is an active clinical and health services researcher with a special interest in understanding how to improve the quality of care delivered to dermatology patients, particularly those with melanoma.
 His research has been supported by the National Institutes of Health (NIH), the Dermatology Foundation, Meredith’s Mission for Melanoma, and the Brown Skin Too Foundation.
+He also hosts a podcast during which he interviews authors of articles published in the medical journal JAMA Dematology with the goal of generating discussions that will help improve patient care and patient outcomes.

 - Pigmented lesions